 Brief Overview Michigan Liquor Control Commission

 The Commission consists of five members appointed by the Governor.
 No more than three of these members may be of the same political party.
-Two of these Commissioners are designated as hearing commissioners who preside over violation matters.
-The three remaining "administrative" Commissioners act as an appeal board for decisions rendered by the hearing commissioners and are also responsible for all matters pertaining to licensing, purchasing, merchandising and enforcement.
+Three administrative Commissioners are responsible for all matters pertaining to licensing, purchasing, merchandising and enforcement and act as an appeal board for decisions rendered by the hearing commissioners.
+The remaining two Commissioners are designated as hearing commissioners who preside over violation matters.
 The full five-member board promulgates rules and establishes bureau policy, such as the issuance of declaratory rulings.
 The Governor designates one of the five members as the Chairperson.

 The mission of the Liquor Control Commission is to make alcoholic beverages available for consumption while protecting the consumer and the general public through regulation of those involved in the sale and distribution of these alcohol beverage products.

-• Financial Management This division provides support for the Commission in all areas of financial management and accounting.
+The Financial Management Division provides support for the Commission in all areas of financial management and accounting.